gyxx-xc/WenyanNature/docs/mkdocs/docs/usage/syntax.md

 ## Object
 - Object definitions now define a type, and objects can be instantiated using `造「物」` or `施「物」` to call their constructor.
 The original method of defining objects is retained as static variables of the class.
-- Functions can be declared as `物之「「甲」」者術....`
+- Functions can be declared as `物之「甲」者術....`
-- To declare non-static variables, define attributes in the constructor, e.g., `名之曰己之「「甲」」`, similar to Python. ~~Great, it’s Python.~~
+- To declare non-static variables, define attributes in the constructor, e.g., `名之曰己之「甲」`, similar to Python. ~~Great, it’s Python.~~
 - Objects can now be extended using `繼「物」` after `吾有一物`.
 This only extends functions.
 - Two new variables are introduced: `己`, which refers to the instance of the class, and `父`, which refers to the superclass type.
 - Functions can be static by omitting `己`.
+- Use one backtick for attribute

 ## Unimplemented
 - Macros